 Holy Days not holidays

 On Sundays we had to write letters home.
 It often seemed a chore, but I have since discovered, from my aged godmother Bridie and a box of letters home kept by my father, that I was prolific.
-We would sit at our desks in ‘the swot hole’ under the beady eye of the Head Prefect – prim and disapproving Martin Willmot in my first year, stocky, sandy-haired Maurice Long in my second – who sat at a raised desk at the from beside the window.
+We would sit at our desks in ‘the swot hole’ under the beady eye of the Head Prefect – prim and disapproving Martin Willmot in my first year, stocky, sandy-haired Maurice Long in my second – who sat at a raised desk at the from beside a window.
 I wrote about the books I was reading, and the ideas they provoked, but only a little about our day-to-day activities since they had quickly become routine.

 There were odd moments of homesickness, not least because I was swapping a home with six females and two younger brothers, for a masculine world where the only women were hidden behind the kitchen hatch or garden hedges, or scattered around the ante-chapel when local parishioners came for Sunday Mass.

 One of the most anticipated and demoralising moments was when the post was distributed by ‘Bill’ Boucher or Fr Logan under the covered walkway beside the playground.
 You longed for your name to be called out, but kept an ear out for anyone you knew who was told there was a parcel for him.
 That usually meant goodies – sweets and biscuits – and the convention was to share them with best friends.
 Perhaps once a term I would get a parcel, which was when you discovered just how popular you could be.